allePansera/FlaskServices-DockerLB/app/frontend/docs.md

 - Clean project from useless component
 - Introduce roles for permission
 - Read from server default configuration and store them inside app component (such as session expiration time)
+- Remove any datatypes and add specific types